 Types of Debt Consolidation

-1. Personal Loan: With an unsecured personal loan, you borrow a specific amount of money from a lender or a bank.
-In the case of a personal debt consolidation loan, you take out a new loan that combines all of the debt you hold (or as much of it as you choose).
+1. Personal: With an unsecured personal loan, you borrow a specific amount of money from a lender or a bank.
+In the case of a personal consolidation, you take out a new loan that combines everything you owe(or as much of it as you choose).

 Risks of Debt Consolidation

 The upside is real, but it’s not without risk.
 By carrying such large balances and entering into the borrowing marketplace, you’re especially vulnerable.
 Predatory lenders might recognize that you’re in a more desperate position than other consumers, and they can use that leverage to get you to sign up for a loan that is not in your best interest.
 Even if a lender is perfectly benevolent, they still need to make money from the deal, and they might only be willing to take you on as a customer if they’re compensated for the risk they’re accepting by working with someone with a low credit rating.

 - Do the Math: As we've said before, not every option is going to work for you.
 While you might find a loan with a relatively low interest rate, you might not.
 If the interest rate being offered to you is higher than the average interest rate you’re paying on all of your outstanding balances, then you probably want to turn it down.
 If the loan isn’t going to help you pay less money and get rid of your balances faster, then it’s likely not worth the extra convenience of having just one payment to worry about.